vidaldid-rte/dynawo-large-scale-validation/doc/Configuring events in Dynawo and Astre HOWTO.md

 Initially RTE provided 3 sample base cases (Lille, Lyon, Marseille) in which most of the buses (though not all) where NODE-BREAKER.
 Then we were provided newer files (of the same cases) in which the majority (but not all) of the buses were modeled as BUS-BREAKER.
+This has to be taken into account when configuring a contingency event that should be the same in Dynawo and Astre.

+Additionally, the new set of files not only has node-breaker busbars fused into single bus-breaker buses; it also has many **loads** that have been merged.

 Here's the analysis of how many buses are present of each kind in the old vs. the new cases: